cooperative-computing-lab/cctools/doc/manuals/work_queue/index.md

 ```

 Each coprocess will be given an equal share of the total number of coprocess resources allocated.
-For example, with 4 coprocesses and 4 coprocess cores, each coprocess will recieve 1 core.
+For example, with 4 coprocesses and 4 coprocess cores, each coprocess will receive 1 core.
 These allocations are automatically monitored and offending coprocesses are terminated.